-The five recommendations of the GEO Forum incorporate elements of two different approaches to measuring and documenting student learning outcomes in the general education core curriculum.
-This two-pronged approach uses students' perceptions of their own learning gains and students' subsequent outcomes at four-year colleges and universities following their completion of CCCCD's general education core curriculum.
-The recommendations also accomplish the GEO Forum's four objectives by providing a systematic institutional approach to measuring and documenting student learning outcomes that should satisfy the expectations of any oversight or accrediting body; minimizing the burden on faculty and the institution by capitalizing on and systematizing processes that are essentially already in place; using both student perceptions of their own learning and objective outcomes subsequent to completion of CCCCD's general education core curriculum for assessing learning outcomes; and providing faculty and administrators information they can use to monitor and improve the quality of instruction in CCCCD's general education core curriculum.
+The five recommendations of the GEO Forum uses elements of three different approaches to measuring and documenting student learning outcomes in the general education core curriculum.
+This triangulation uses professional assessments made by faculty members based on the institution's expectations which are clearly articulated to students in the generic syllabi at the outset of each course, students' perceptions of their own learning gains, and students' subsequent outcomes after they complete the general education core curriculum.
+The recommendations also accomplish the GEO Forum's objectives by providing a systematic institutional approach to measuring and documenting student learning outcomes that should satisfy the expectations of any oversight or accrediting body; it minimizes the burden on faculty and the institution by capitalizing on and systematizing processes that are essentially already in place; and it makes clear to students CCCCD's expectations in general education core curriculum while providing three different perspectives on the extent to which those expectations are met and the outcomes of having met them.